zack1284/Project-GB760/README.md

 **Milestone 2**

 a.
-Read the SQL file and create the database
+Read the SQL file and create the database psql create database milestone2 psql milestone2 < schema_postgres.sql

 b.
 Read Tweets and write it to tweets.txt.
 The code:
-python server.py
+python server_postgres.py

-Read tweets from a json file and write it to database The code: python server.py --filename=temp.json
+Read tweets from a json file and write it to database The code: python server_postgres.py --filename=temp.json

+Write data into database
+The code:
+python server_postgres_test.py

 c.Compute frequencies of words and phrases in the current minute The code: